 Food Services

-Free and Reduced-Price Meals| Food Menus| Breakfast| Elementary School Lunch| Middle School & High School Lunch| Additional Food Purchases| New York State & Federal Regulations| Payment Information| Prohibition Against Meal Shaming| Wellness Policy 5405: Physical Activity and Nutrition
+Free and Reduced-Price Meals| Food Menus| Breakfast| Elementary School Lunch| Middle School and High School Lunch| Additional Food Purchases| New York State and Federal Regulations| Payment Information| Prohibition Against Meal Shaming| Wellness Policy 5405: Physical Activity and Nutrition

 The Food Services Department at VCSD understands the importance of providing options to meet every student’s nutritional and cultural requirements.
 Our daily meals are designed to provide a balanced diet and may be customized to meet the needs of individual students.